Throw a beret into an outfit and it’ll always have a touch of French chic. Add a BLACK beret and it’s begging for a Breton top and string of onions.

 Anyway here’s my French-chic outfit with a great yellow coat, leopard sleeveless knit (!), black beret and some baggy trousers that I’ve been wearing on repeat all winter (don’t ask me how everything is still available, nothing’s particular new).
 Plus my Orla Kiely backpack* is the most perfect choice colours-wise.
 I kinda loved this outfit.

 Is it a sweater vest, a tank top or a sleeveless knit?
-What do YOU you call it?
-Skonn or skoan? ; -)
+What do YOU call it?
+Scone: skonn or skoan? ; -)

 Stay safe, XOXO